-401(k) plans are employer sponsored plans that provide their employees with the opportunity to save for retirement.
-If you contribute to a plan your contributions are generally tax deferred until you decide to withdraw the funds – typically at the time of retirement.
+What is a 401(k)?
+401(k) plans are employer-sponsored plans that provide their employees with the opportunity to save for retirement.
+If you contribute to a plan your contributions are generally tax-deferred until you decide to withdraw the funds at retirement.

 Your 401(k) plan is a retirement plan that is qualified by the Internal Revenue Service Tax codes, i.e. the IRS gives you tax breaks if you participate to save for your retirement.